 In my journey I have learned that many people are looking for individualised, holistic, achievable solutions to their health challenges – but also need a personal wellbeing-oriented accountability coach and mentor, to support them in implementing the changes that typically need to occur to get them where they want to be.

-For those ready and wanting to work on their subtle anatomy and Qi flow, I turn to Reiki or advanced energy healing techniques.
+For those ready and wanting to work on their subtle anatomy and qi flow, I turn to Reiki or advanced energy healing techniques.
 Reiki is very helpful at inducing the relaxation response and perfect for those for whom ‘switching off’ has become difficult.
+As a kinesiologist who has developed a unique transpersonal method, I can also use these skills to quickly identify where qi flow is impeded and correct this.

 It’s not uncommon that I will create a bespoke herbal formula – for example, to help reduce someone’s sensation of mental overactivity; or offer a gut detoxification program to clear up symptoms of gas and bloating.
 However, I also may recommend other dietary and lifestyle prescriptions, at least in the short-term, to help people regain a sense of balance.
 That said, I have a mantra that “you cannot supplement your way out of a poor lifestyle” so an important part of my work revolves getting the basics right and teaching experiential techniques that allow a person to better self-regulate.
 This may include breathing exercises, or other mind-body skills training – something that can be learnt and practised for life.
 In my experience this is a more sustainable and empowering long-term solution for wellbeing – not forgetting I also encourage people to understand their food is their medicine (or their poison if not mindful of their choices).